Azure-Readiness/HOL-IntroToCloudServices/HOL.md

 After storing the image and creating the entry, the web role posts a work item to a queue to have the image processed.
 The worker role fetches the work item from the queue, retrieves the image from blob storage, and resizes it to create a thumbnail.
 Using queues to post work items is a common pattern in cloud applications and enables the separation of compute-bound tasks from the front-end.
 The advantage of this approach is that front and back ends can be scaled independently.

+> **Note:** A Visual Studio 2012 version of this Hands-on Lab can be found in the latest build of the [Windows Azure training kit](http://bit.ly/WindowsAzureTK) or in [GitHub](https://github.com/WindowsAzure-TrainingKit/HOL-IntroToCloudServices-VS2012).

 <a name="Objectives"></a>
 ### Objectives ###